Anurag-1A/DA-DS/README.md

 - **Jupyter Notebook**: For code execution and narrative analysis
 - **Power BI**: For building interactive dashboards
 - **Dataset**: `AB_NYC_2019.csv` from Kaggle or Airbnb open datasets

+>  **This project is a purely academic exercise and is not affiliated with or endorsed by Airbnb.